 Requests for access to Rickenbacker and Bolton Field, including live shots, should be directed to the Manager of Communications & Media Relations.

-The Columbus Regional Airport Authority provides a smarter and easier way to connect Ohio with the world by overseeing the operation of passenger-focused Port Columbus International Airport (CMH), cargo-focused Rickenbacker International Airport (LCK), and general aviation airport Bolton Field (TZR).
+The Columbus Regional Airport Authority provides a smarter and easier way to connect Ohio with the world by overseeing the operation of passenger-focused John Glenn Columbus International Airport (CMH), cargo-focused Rickenbacker International Airport (LCK), and general aviation airport Bolton Field (TZR).

 An independent economic impact study completed in 2012 found that the three airports and select businesses with direct ties to the Airport Authority account for more than 54,000 jobs, $1.8 billion in annual payroll and $6.6 billion in total annual economic output.